 After carefully reviewing university guidelines, Avadh, a first-year entrepreneurship major from India, made the decision to return home to continue his studies online.
-We recently checked in with him to learn more about his experience.
+We checked in with him to learn more about his experience.

 Avadh: I was in constant touch with the airports [to understand their] new policies.
 I also continued to check if the classes at UIC were being converted to online.
 As soon as those decisions were made, I quickly made the choice to go back home.
 UIC Global made sure I was up to date on the situation by hosting many open advising sessions where students were welcome to ask any kind of questions or concerns.

 Q: How Did Professors Modify Courses to Better Suit Online Learning?

 Avadh: The professors were really understanding and flexible about class schedules, which helped me complete the courses from a different country, in a different time zone.
 The classes were all recorded, which made them more accessible to international students for the entire semester.
 Office hours were also very flexible, and [professors] were always available via email.

 Q: What Strategies Did You Use for Successfully Studying from Home and Successfully Progressing This Semester?

 Avadh: Going back to India, my home country, and studying from there was hard initially due to the opposite time zone and online lectures.
 I had to assign designated time to each subject during the day to ensure I was efficiently studying for all of my courses.
 Since I was progressing from UIC Global this semester, I also had to get a new I-20.
 UIC Global helped me acquire a new I-20 from home without any hassle or delay, even in such a difficult situation.